tldr-pages/tldr/pages/common/traefik.md

 # traefik

-> Traefik HTTP reverse proxy and load balance.
+> A HTTP reverse proxy and load balancer.

 - Start server with default config: